11 Lessons I’ve Learned as a Technical Program Manager

 I’ve been a technical program manager on an engineering team for the past nine months.
 It’s the latest chapter in a tech career that spans over eight years.
 Prior to moving into this role, I was a content strategist on a developer advocate team and I had recently completed a Masters's degree in User Experience Design.
 While I spent considerable time observing and learning from developers, it’s one thing to listen to their conversations and another to work alongside them.

-Being a PM on an engineering team has been both the most challenging and most rewarding experience of my career.
-I’ve had to learn about a new domain that I had no prior experience with (experimentation, also known as A/B testing) while learning about our tooling, infrastructure, existing processes and the metrics that we (and our main client, the Marketing team) cares about.
+Being a TPM on an engineering team has been both the most challenging and most rewarding experience of my career.
+I’ve had to learn about a new domain that I had no prior experience with (experimentation, also known as A/B testing) while learning about our tooling, infrastructure, existing processes, and the metrics that we (and our main client, the Marketing team) cares about.
 There were no guide books.
 My manager made it clear that there was a huge learning curve.

 But I’ve learned and processed information, and I continue to learn and process information.
 I’ve deepened my understanding of experiment design, business goals, and engineering considerations, and have successfully built systems, processes, and educational components to help the program run smoothly and begin to scale.
 When I finished grad school last summer, I wondered if I would get the chance to learn as much as I had in class.
 I didn’t know it then, but life on the engineering team is all about learning.

 In this post, I’ll share lessons I’ve learned working as a PM on a scaling program.
 Some of these were compiled from previously published Twitter threads.

 I work at a company where many non-engineers carry the title “program manager”.
 It’s, unfortunately, a catch-all that includes some (if not all) of the responsibilities that fall under roles like: